clojure/data.xml/README.md

             [:baz {} "The baz value"]]]))
     ;;-> true

-Comments and CData can also be emitted as an S-expression with the special tag names :-cdata and :-comment:
+Comments and CDATA can also be emitted as an S-expression with the special tag names :-cdata and :-comment:

     (= (element :tag {:attr "value"}
          (element :body {} (cdata "not parsed <stuff")))